bettybluee/MLOps-Practical-1/README.md

 ## About this Repo
 This is my first GitHub repository for the MLOps practical session.
 ## Edited on GitHub Web
+## About Me
+Hi, I’m Betty.
+I’m learning how to use GitHub Issues.